ubernostrum/django-contact-form/docs/quickstart.rst

 URL configuration
 -----------------

-The quicket way to set up the views in django-contact-form is to use the provided URLconf, found at ``contact_form.urls``.
+The quickest way to set up the views in django-contact-form is to use the provided URLconf, found at ``contact_form.urls``.
 You can include it wherever you like in your site's URL configuration; for example, to have it live at the URL ``/contact/``: